mwc360/mwc360.github.io/_posts/2024-08-22-Databricks-to-Fabric-Spark-Cluster-Deep-Dive.md

 ![Fabric Environment Config](/assets/img/posts/Databricks-v-Fabric-Spark-Pools/fabric-environment.png)

 ## Databricks Clusters: _Personalized Clusters_
-Lastly, we have Cluster in Databricks.
+Lastly, we have Clusters in Databricks.
 Clusters can contain all hardware and software configuration settings OR you can use them in conjunction with Pools so that the nodes of the Cluster come from the managed pool of VMs.
 Using Cluters with Pools is typically useful for decreasing latency between jobs in production scenarios since the 2-4 minute cluster start up time can be reduced to ~ 40 seconds if you have warm nodes in your pool.

 To enforce the use of specific compute sizes, similar to Spark Pools, Databricks provides Policies which can be used to enforce that new clusters are created per the defined specs or limits.
 The downside of Policies is that they only apply to new clusters, pre-existing cluster configurations don't evaluate the Policy until they are edited.